vkbo/novelWriter/README.md

 [Open Document > Application Support](https://en.wikipedia.org/wiki/OpenDocument#Application_support)
 for more details.

-You can also export the entire project as a single novelWriter-flavour document.
+You can also export the entire project as a single novelWriter-markup document.
 These can later be imported again into novelWriter.
 In addition, printing and export to PDF is offered through the Qt library, although with limitations to formatting.